scitran/client/Search-syntax.md

     objects = {'files','acquisitions','sessions','projects','collections',...
                'analyses','subjects','notes','analyses in collection','files in collection'};

+The search syntax is simple

+    objects = st.search('<objectTypeToReturn>','Parameter',value, ...);

-The structure contains many different fields, with most of the information in the 'source' field.
+The object structure contains many different contains many different fields, with most of the information in the 'source' field.

 ## Running a search